pitrov/docs.erisindustries.com/tutorials/getting-started.md

 Please go here if you are interested in [learning about smart contracts](/explainers/smart_contracts/).

 Please go here if you are interested in [learning more about blockchains](/explainers/blockchains/).

-Please go here if you are interested in [continuing to go into the rabbit hole of distributed tech](/tutorials/).